lauramayfox/farm-flip/README.md

 </p>

 ## JavaScript:
-JavaScript code was run through <a href="https://www.https://codebeautify.org/jsvalidate" target="_blank">Code Beautify</a> which mentioned an unexpected 'const' on line 2.
+JavaScript code was run through <a href="https://www.jshint.com" target="_blank">JS Hint</a>.
+Initially it was displaying an error with the Sweet Alert I added to the end of game section, mentioning to declare the value, so I gave it a let variable at the start of the document and the error went away.